 Swap fees or overnight charges or rollover rates are the fees that are incurred when a leveraged position is kept open overnight.

-According to our analysis and comparison with other ASIC-regulated CFD brokers, the overnight charges at Plus500 are very low.
+According to our analysis and comparison with other top-tier regulated CFD brokers, the overnight charges at Plus500 are very low.
 The swap fees depend on the leverage ratio chosen by the trader.
-For EUR/USD with a leverage of 1:30, the swap rate for the long position is -0.0114% and 0% for a short position.
+For EUR/USD with a leverage of 1:300, the swap rate for the long position is -0.0114% and 0% for a short position.

 Non-trading fees are the charges that the broker will incur from the traders on some conditions without executing trade orders.

-The inactivity fee at Plus500 is 10 USD or 10 AUD (depending on the base account currency) per month if no trades are executed for 90 days.
+The inactivity fee at Plus500 is 10 USD (depending on the base account currency) per month if no trades are executed for 90 days.
 Most CFD brokers charge inactivity fees while some do not.

 The currency conversion fees will be applicable if the deposit currency is different from the base account currency.
-If the account currency is chosen as AUD and the deposits are also made in AUD, then no currency conversion rates will be applicable.
-For other currencies, the deposits and withdrawals will be converted according to prevailing rates and conversion fees.
+If the account currency is chosen as USD and the deposits are also made in USD, then no currency conversion rates will be applicable.
+For MYR deposits and withdrawals, the deposits and withdrawals will be converted according to prevailing rates and conversion fees.

-Overall, Plus500 is a very cost-effective broker in Australia.
+Overall, Plus500 is a very cost-effective broker in Malaysia.
 There are no hidden fees and they are quite transparent with the charges incurred.
 The spreads are major components of fees and revenue for the broker.
-The spreads at Plus500 are lower than the average of ASIC-regulated brokers in Australia.
+The spreads at Plus500 are lower than the average of regulated brokers in Malaysia.

-Plus500 offers a single account type for all types of retail traders in Australia.
+Plus500 offers a single account type for all types of retail traders in Malaysia.
 Professional traders can apply for professional accounts with higher leverage if they meet the criteria.

 Plus500 allows opening accounts in different currencies depending on the country.
-For clients residing in Australia, USD, EUR, and AUD can be chosen as the base currency of the account.
+For clients residing in Malaysia, USD, EUR, GBP, and AUD can be chosen as the base currency of the account.
+MYR is not available as the base currency of the account at Plus500.

 Step 1: Email and Password